sukesh-ak/setup-vm-template-on-proxmox/README.md

 # Setup Virtual Machine Template on Proxmox
-How to setup Ubuntu cloud VM template on proxmox
+How to setup Ubuntu cloud VM template on proxmox using a script.

 ## Create Script
 ```bash